ravendb/docs/Documentation/5.0/Raven.Documentation.Pages/document-extensions/timeseries/querying/aggregation-and-projection.markdown

 {INFO/}

-* In this sample, we group entries of the HeartRate time-series.
+* In this sample, we group entries of users' HeartRate time-series and project the lowest and highest values of each group.
   Each HeartRate entry holds a single value.
     {CODE-BLOCK: JSON}
 from Users as u where Age < 30